LJRH/xestools/README.md

     - Run "Background Extraction…", then save the fit log and background/residual CSV

 Notes:
-- Load data from the I20 nexus files.
+- Load data from I20 NeXus files (.nxs) or ASCII files (.dat/.txt/.csv).

-- ASCII XES expects two numeric columns: energy, intensity (.txt/.dat/.csv).
-Currently, loading beamline ascii files DOES NOT WORK.
+- ASCII file support:
+  - **I20 beamline format**: Multi-column .dat files with metadata headers (RXES and XES)
+  - **Simple format**: Two-column files with energy and intensity
+  - The loader automatically detects the format and loads accordingly

 - Raw detector HDF files are detected and rejected; load the scan .nxs instead.